logseq/docs/pages/term.properties.md

 		  The pages `Logseq,`, `triples` and `text editor` are all linked property values through the `description` property.
 			- The exception to "any text" is that properties are currently embedded in their block and delimited by newlines.
 Since their delimiter is a newline, a property value can't have newlines.
-		- Built-in properties `alias` and `tags` also have an additional way of recognizing pages through comma separation: collapsed:: true
+		- Built-in properties `alias` and `tags` also have an additional way of recognizing pages through comma separation:
 		  ```
 		  tags:: motor, steering wheel
 		  ```
-		  Pages `motor` and `steering wheel` are linked property values through the `tags` property.
+		  `motor` and `steering wheel` are automatically treated as page references.
+If there is no comma, the single value is also treated as a page ref.
 See the configuration section below to enable this behavior for specific properties.
 		- To prevent a property value from having any links, wrap it within quotes (`"`): collapsed:: true
 		  ```